Did you know

-- Breeding male has an iridescent green and white crested head, red eyes, red and white bill, chestnut breast, golden flanks and iridescent back
+Wood ducks are a medium-sized perching duck.
+The breeding male has an iridescent green and white crested head, red eyes, red and white bill, chestnut breast, golden flanks and an iridescent back.
+The female is a drab version of the male but is considered striking compared to other duck hens.

 - In southern parts of the breeding range the wood duck regularly produces two broods in a single breeding season—and is the only North American duck to do so